-The estimated battery bank size and solar array is massive.
+The estimated battery bank size and solar array are massive.
 Is this correct?

 Yes!
 It’s surprising, isn’t it?

-Maybe give some thought to how you can cut back on your electrical needs.
+Maybe give some thought to cutting back on your electrical needs.

-The estimated battery bank size and solar array is much bigger than I have space for?
+The estimated battery bank size and solar array are much bigger than I have space for.
 What should I do?

 Now is definitely the time to reconsider your electrical needs and how you can meet them.

 Need more help calculating your campervan electrical components?

 Here are the links to our other calculators:

 - Complete Camper Solar Calculator